martius-lab/dominic/README.md

     ```bash
     git clone git@gitlab.is.tue.mpg.de:autonomous-learning/solo_legged_gym.git
     ```
-    then go to the root folder.
+    then checkout to this branch and go to the root folder.

 2. Install poetry